-Combine the eggs, sugar, and butter in a large mixing bowl and mix with an electric beater or hand whisk until the butter is well blended.
+Combine the eggs, sugar, and butter in a large mixing bowl and mix with an electric beater or whisk by hand until well blended.

-Sift the flour and then the cocoa powder in a separate bowl and combine.
-Pour the egg, butter, and sugar batter into the dry mixture and fold together until fully incorporated.
+Sift the flour and then the cocoa powder into another large bowl and stir together.
+Pour the egg mixture into the dry mixture and fold together until fully incorporated.
 Set aside.

 Make the flan layer:

 Make the caramel:

 Combine 3/4 cup sugar with 1/4 cup water In a small pan over medium heat.
-Cook, stirring occasionally until the mixture turns a golden brown.
+Cook, stirring occasionally, until the mixture turns a golden brown color.

 Grease the inside of a 9-inch (9-cup) bundt pan, including the center tube, with vegetable oil.
 Then drizzle the caramel mixture over the bottom and some of the sides of the pan.

 Pour the chocolate batter into the pan, smoothing out with a spatula.

 Gently pour the flan mixture over the chocolate batter, again smoothing it out.
 Cover the bundt pan with aluminum foil.

 Place the bundt pan inside a larger roasting or baking pan and fill the larger pan half-way with very hot water.
 Transfer to the oven and bake until the layers have swapped and an inserted toothpick comes out clean, about an hour.

 It's not ready, yet!
 Remove the cake from the roasting pan.
 Remove the foil, and let the cake cool to room temperature, then refrigerate for at least 4 hours.
 Then remove, cover with a plate, invert, and gently release the cake from the pan.
 Serve with fresh raspberries if you like.

 Chocoflan takes patience